Parotitis

 Autoimmune Disorders

-Sjögren’s syndrome is the most significant.
-This chronic autoimmune disorder causes the immune system to attack the exocrine glands — particularly the salivary and lacrimal (tear) glands — progressively destroying their functional tissue.
-Patients experience severe dry mouth (xerostomia) and dry eyes (xerophthalmia) as the glands lose their ability to produce secretions.
+Several autoimmune conditions target the salivary glands.
+The most significant is Sjögren’s syndrome, a chronic autoimmune disorder in which the immune system attacks the exocrine glands — particularly the salivary and tear glands.
+Patients experience dry mouth and dry eyes as the glands lose their ability to produce normal secretions.
 The parotid glands often enlarge bilaterally.
-Because saliva protects teeth from decay, patients with Sjögren’s syndrome face dramatically elevated cavity risk and require intensive preventive dental care.
+Patients with Sjögren’s syndrome face elevated cavity risk and benefit greatly from intensive preventive dental care.

 Allergic Reactions

 Some patients experience parotid swelling in response to allergen exposure or hypersensitivity reactions, though this cause is less common than viral, bacterial, or autoimmune mechanisms.
+Allergic parotid swelling typically resolves once the trigger is identified and avoided.

 Other Contributing Factors

-Certain systemic conditions promote parotitis by reducing salivary flow or compromising immune defense.
-Malnutrition and eating disorders — bulimia nervosa, in particular — cause bilateral parotid enlargement in some patients, likely through repeated acid exposure from purging and systemic nutritional deficiency.
-Alcoholic liver disease, diabetes, and end-stage kidney disease are also associated with parotid gland changes.
+A few systemic conditions promote parotitis by reducing saliva flow or affecting the immune system.
+Malnutrition and eating disorders — bulimia nervosa in particular — can cause bilateral parotid enlargement, likely through a mix of repeated acid exposure from purging and broader nutritional gaps.
+Alcoholic liver disease, diabetes, and end-stage kidney disease are also tied to parotid changes.
+Several medications directly suppress salivary gland function, including antidepressants, antipsychotics, diuretics, and beta-blockers.
+Radiation therapy to the head and neck region can also affect salivary gland tissue, leading to chronic dry mouth and an increased risk of parotitis.
+In most of these cases, the underlying issue can be managed alongside the parotid concerns.

 Symptoms of Parotitis